Ambulatory treatment of Charcot arthropathy – total contact casting.

 I work in a rural, hospital-based practice that is a regional referral center.
 Much of the care I provide is related to diabetes.
 Subsequently, I see and treat a lot of Charcot joints.
 Charcot arthropathy occurs in patients who have lost sensation in their feet.
 Charcot arthropathy often results in collapse of the arch and chronic wounds of the plantar foot secondary to a problem called a rocker bottom flat foot.

 Stages of Charcot arthropathy

-Charcot arthropathy, is typically classified in four stages (Eichenholzt Classification) (1).
+Charcot arthropathy is typically classified into four stages (Eichenholzt Classification) (1).

 Warmth to touch, no deformation of arch